corovcam/Query-Languages-Analysis-Thesis/neo4j/notes.md

 - INDEXES: https://neo4j.com/docs/cypher-manual/5/indexes-for-search-performance/
   - Lookup Index is automatically created for each Node and Relationship
     - Need to be dropped before testing of queries

+## Testing
 - Caches:
   - https://neo4j.com/docs/cypher-manual/current/query-caches/
     - query caches
+    - are not used by default - check db.clearQueryCaches() - outputs -1
   - page caches - cannot start the instance with NEO4J_server_memory_pagecache_size set to 0
+- Execution time in PROFILE is in ms